benflips/nCovForecast/README.md

 7. `library(shiny)`
 8. `runApp('.')`  This should automatically open your browser and display the app.

 After you have installed and run this for the first time, only steps 3, 4, and 7-8 will be required.
-Data can be updated by running step 6.
+Data can be updated each day by running step 6.

 ## To generate cached data (step 6)